1972 South Korean presidential election

 Presidential elections were held in South Korea in December 1972 following the promulgation of the Yushin Constitution, which created the National Conference for Unification, a body whose functions included being an electoral college for presidential elections.
 Incumbent President Park Chung-hee claimed that Western-style liberal democracy would bring more chaos to the economically struggling nation than it could afford.
 In contrast, he argued that the Yushin system created a "Korean-style democracy" with a strong, unchallenged presidency.
 He argued this system was necessary to keep the country stable.

 National Conference for Unification election

 The 2,359 members of the first National Conference for Unification were elected to their six-year term on 5 December 1972, with a voter turnout of 70%.
 All candidates were required to run as independents.
 The Constitution gave the body many powers, such as forming policies related to inter-Korean relationship, and determining the president as well as one-third of the National Assembly.
-However, the body was little more than a figurehead, as all of its actions were controlled by the president.
+However, the body was little more than a rubber stamp, as all of its actions were controlled by the president.

 The newly sworn-in members of the National Conference for Unification convened on 23 December to elect Park to a fourth term as president.
 With no opposition candidates, Park was elected with the support of 2,357 out of the 2,359 delegates.
 The elections were regarded as a formality.

+The National Conference for Unification members elected in 1972 would later approve Park's slate of nominees for one-third of the National Assembly in 1973 and 1976.